 eBay is a household word these days, often being referenced in movies, TV shows, and pop culture.
 But eBay is also an important word for many stay-at-home-moms who can easily make extra money each month by selling their children's outgrown clothes, shoes, toys, school materials, and other stuff. eBay is the perfect profitable part-time job for stay-at-home moms for many reasons.

 eBay is accessible to anyone with a computer or smartphone and internet access.
 Unlike direct sales companies (MLMs) and home businesses like Mary Kay, Avon, Pampered Chef, Arbonne, Rodan, and Fields, or Discovery Toys, eBay requires no start-up costs.
-There are no kits to buy, no trainings to attend, no supervisor to report to, no meetings to attend, and no downline to build.
+There are no kits to buy, no training to attend, no supervisor to report to, no meetings to attend, and no downline to build.

 Some moms get really creative with listing items during the craziest times.
 It is actually pretty easy to take a batch of photos on your smartphone, then list items on eBay from your phone while waiting at the dentist office, at swimming lessons, or at the bus stop. eBay mobile is a very easy application and for industrious sellers, a huge time saver.
 Use those idle moments when waiting for kids at activities, when babies or toddlers are napping, or whenever you have a few extra minutes, to list things on eBay, and watch the sales come in.

 eBay is so much more convenient than having a garage sale, taking items to children's consignment stores, or participating in large group consignment sales.
 Been there, done all of that.
 It takes so much preparation time to get ready for a garage sale or consignment sale, because everything has to be cleaned, priced, and sorted out on the same day.
-And weather is always a concern.
+And the weather is always a concern.
 If the sale is outside, it could be totally rained out and not happen.
 If the sale is indoors, inclement weather can affect attendance.

-Additionally, eBay open 24 hours a day, 7 days a week, in over 50 countries around the world.
-When you have a garage sale, your buyer pool are only those people who actually show up in your garage. eBay has millions of buyers worldwide — you would never get that many people to come to a garage or consignment sale.
+Additionally, eBay opens 24 hours a day, 7 days a week, in over 50 countries around the world.
+When you have a garage sale, your buyer pool is only those people who actually show up in your garage. eBay has millions of buyers worldwide — you would never get that many people to come to a garage or consignment sale.
 Anyone can buy your item, even while you sleep or wait in the carpool line. eBay is the ultimate in convenience.

 eBay is a business that can be put on hold when life gets busy, kids get sick, the family travels or takes vacations, the kids are out of school and your time is not your own, or if there is a family emergency. eBay has a vacation setting so that sellers can pause their stores, then re-start when time allows.
 There is no supervisor to report to, no boss to have to understand the situation when you have to take a break and put the business on hold to handle family matters.